isabella232/node-fastbill/README.md

 # available methods

-The module exposes API functionality for customers, invoices and subscriptions.
+The module exposes API functionality for customers, invoices, projects and subscriptions.
 Access through fastbill.customer and fastbill.invoice (like in the example below).

 # first example